Do you struggle to create the life you want?

 The problem is that most people don’t really know what they value, or what is truly important to them is skewed by their beliefs or the people they hang around with.

-For instance, if you value comfort and playing it safe, then you will live in mediocrity.
+For instance, if you don’t want to leave your comfort zone because you value comfort, then you will live in mediocrity.

 But it’s not your fault if you were raised to stay small, don’t speak up, and conform to the status quo.